rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 A centralized currency could be scarce.
 The USD technically *could be* scarce, but in practice it's not.
 For a centralized currency to be truly scarce it would need an incorruptible administration, something everyone could trust.
 One could imagine a sufficiently advanced intelligence, superhuman aliens, that create a secure centralized ledger that every human being can access, and that it's all based on a known finite amount.

-## So many Questions
-* Why scarcity?
-Why not inflation?
-* Why 21 million?
-* Why a ledger?
-Why NOT a token?
-* Why mining?
-* Why proof of work?
-* Why every ten minutes?
-* Why every four years?
-Why not longer?
-Why not shorter?
-* Why sha256?
-* Why not a larger block size?
-* Why lightning?
-* Why not "crypto"?
-Why not NFTs?

-## Bitcoin Maximalism
-Bitcoin maximalism is the consequence of Bitcoin being true.
-Of understanding that it does in fact solve the economic problem of fiat money.
-But does it really?
-Is Bitcoin True?

-The consequences of fiat money run through the entirety of civilization, leaving almost nothing untouched, so are the effects of fiat money.
-The power offered by fiat is truly great, yet at a horrible cost.
-It benefits your present self while simultaneously hurting everyone else, including your own future.
-It does nothing to increase capital, but to redirect it outside of a free market, an illusion of control, that is, an illusion of power.
-It is a destabilizing parasitic evil that provides a temporary illusion of power.
-It prays on the weak and sinful.
-It gives them the ability to tax without the strength to impose such a tax.

-Bitcoin redeems, taking our sinful nature that inevitably leads to fiat, and turning into a force of good, defending the network.
-Miners are gargoyles, and their greed is protecting the sacred, the immutable ledger of a finite money supply.

 ## USD
 What is the ultimate fate of the USD?
-The USD used to be backed by gold.
+The USD was originally backed by gold.
 Roughly $20/ounce, then $35/ounce, then pure fiat backed by the US empire's agreement with Saudi Arabia.
 These are, by any measure, distinct monies, but all were known as USD.
 The fate of the existing post 1971 fiat USD seems obvious, as non-sustainable systems tend to.. well.. not sustain.
 And we're way past the point of no return.
 80% of all circulating money was created in the last two years.
 True inflation, monetary inflation, is already in hyperinflation, despite a massive cover up and claiming it's all transient and that price inflation is unrelated to the massive monetary inflation.
 The willful stupidity of modern economists is startling.

 What is the effect of Bitcoin on USD?